naoya1110/pose_annotation_tool/README.md

 pip install ultralytics flet
 ```

-You might need to install `libmpv.so.1` as well
+(optional) You might need to install `libmpv.so.1` if not installed yet.
 ```
 sudo apt update
 sudo apt install libmpv-dev